MugglePay/MugglePay/API/order/PaymentCallback.md

 ### Authentication

-Webhooks are authenticated using the `token` field you provide in the Create Order request.
+Webhooks are authenticated using the `merchant_token` field you provide in the Create Order request.
 This prevents fraudulent callback attempts.

 ## Request Details